azdavis/azdavis.net/src/10k/index.md

 ## About the author

-I'm Ariel Davis, a freshman computer science major at Carnegie Mellon.
+I'm Ariel Davis, and I study computer science at Carnegie Mellon.
 You probably shouldn't trust what I say.
 Learn more on [Keybase][].

 [Keybase]: https://keybase.io/azdavis